jams2/scheme-scheme-interpreter/README.md

 ((lambda (x)
     (set! y 6)
     x)
- (* 5 y)))
+ (* 5 5))
 ```

-Then `(* 5 y)` is evaluated to 25 and associated with x in the inner frame.
+Then `(* 5 5)` is evaluated to 25 and associated with x in the inner frame.
 Thus, not evaluating the values of let bindings at the time of transformation does not produce behaviour that would violate lexical scope, and is consistent with the programmer's expectations.
-Let me know if you can see a way to break this!
+Amusingly, examining this unearthed a bug in the `set-variable!` procedure, in which only the current frame was examined when looking for the variable to mutate.
+(It is worth considering whether `set!` should operate only in the local scope or traverse frames until a matching variable name is found.
+Presently I think the latter.)

 ## Tests